Ketogenic Diet Shopping Guide

 Coconuts are loaded with powerful medium-chain fatty acids that have a profound effect on metabolism, the immune system, and brain activity.
 Coconut oil is rich in lauric acid which helps maintain blood sugar and healthy cholesterol levels.
 Coconut oil can also be used on the skin as a moisturizer and to prevent wrinkles and on the hair to nourish the scalp.

 To get more of these healthy fats, it is better to buy the full-fat canned coconut milk rather than the refrigerated coconut milk in the carton.
 The refrigerated coconut milk is a great alternative to pasteurized dairy, but often has most of the fat removed.
-I use coconut milk in my favorite ketogenic meals, coconut curry and Thai coconut turkey.
+I use coconut milk in my favorite ketogenic meals, coconut curry, and Thai coconut turkey.

 With the popularity of coconut products, it can be confusing as to what to buy.
 For coconut oil, look for virgin or extra virgin coconut oil.
 Other great coconut products are raw coconut butter (also called manna), coconut flour, coconut flakes, and coconut meat.
 It is best to buy organic coconut, but it is better to have non-organic coconut than no coconut at all.

 Coconut flour is a functional food that is gluten-free, high in protein, has a low glycemic index, and provides dietary fiber.
-Coconut flour is very absorbent, so you can use less of it compared to other grain flours.
+Coconut flour is very absorbent, so you can use less of it compared to other grain flour.
 Add eggs to bind and enough liquid (such as coconut milk) to get the desired consistency.

 Coconut oil is a great oil for cooking.
-You can use coconut butter, coconut milk and coconut flakes in a wide variety of recipes from smoothies to muffins.
+You can use coconut butter, coconut milk, and coconut flakes in a wide variety of recipes from smoothies to muffins.
 Coconut butter is also delicious melted over roasted vegetables or in treats such as blueberry coconut cream bars.

 Olive and Avocado Oils